sait-wbdv/assessments/cpnt200/assignment-3/README.md

 - Final website must be deployed to Flywheel (see Submission Requirements below).

 ## Submission Instructions
-Upload the following project files to Brightspace
+- Submit your deployed Flywheel link to Brightspace;
 - Create an admin account in the WP Admin panel:
   - username: instructor
   - password: password
-- Zipped wordpress files
-- phpMyAdmin database export
-and submit your repo and deployed website urls as a comment.
+- Add your instructor as a collaborator to your Flywheel site:
+  - Email: acidtone@tonygrimes.com

 ## Deliverables and Rubric
 This assignment will be marked out of 50 points.
 10 points will be given for each of the following: